ChefBoyRJeff/pa4-piethon/README.md

 ## Task 2: Unit testing

-I've included what are termed *negative tests* in the `PieAnalyzerTests` class.
-You should add tests for program fragments of varying size and complexity to ensure that the analyzer is properly flagging ALL invalid piethon programs.
+I've included what are termed *negative tests* in the `PieAnalyzerTests` class (test expecting/looking for certain failures).
+You should add negative tests for more program fragments of varying size and complexity to ensure that the analyzer is properly flagging ALL invalid piethon programs.
 Bad ones shouldn't get through without getting flagged.

-* Don't skimp on these tests, the walk occurring is fairly intricate and there is a lot of global state in the pie analyzer -- you should convince yourself that it's working.
+* Don't skimp on these tests, the walk occurring is fairly intricate and there is a lot of global state in the pie analyzer -- you should have enough tests to convince yourself that it's working.

 ## Task 3: Generating a call graph

 A call graph is a directed (in our case acyclic) graph where the nodes are procedures appearing in the script and an edge from one node *A* to another node *B* implies that procedure *A* includes a call to procedure *B*.

 For example, the following script: